You’ve written a children’s book? Congratulations!

 6. Is your book in Rhyme?
 If it is, you will have a hard time convincing a publisher to take it on.
 Many editors have rules that they will take no rhyming books AT ALL.
 We all loved rhyming books as kids, and kids today still love them.
 But, they must be REALLY good.
 Most rhyme for kids is not great and editors are really tired of reading bad rhyme.

-8. If you do want to self-publish Look into a Print on Demand printer (POD) who don’t charge a huge fee to start.
+8. If you do want to self-publish Look into a Print on Demand printer (POD).
+One who doesn’t charge a huge fee to start.
 CreateSpace and IngramSpark are two good ones.
 Do your research!
-Many vanity publishers’ business model is to get as much money out of you, the author, as possible.
+Many small publishers are really “vanity publishers” their business model is to get as much money out of you, the author, as possible.
 They will tell you they aren’t a vanity press, they just like to help new authors.
 Be very careful.
 Some services are set up to “help” you with the self-publishing process.
-Make sure you really need what you are paying premium prices for, some packages include useless services.
+Make sure you really need what you are paying premium prices for, some packages include useless services that you can do easily yourself.

 9. If you are approaching a traditional publisher (the big 10) you do NOT need to hire an illustrator.
 If you send your manuscript to a traditional big publisher with illustrations created by an illustrator other than yourself, it may actually hurt your chances of being published.
 It will show them you are inexperienced and don’t know, that publishers hire the illustrators directly.
 You will have very little control over the illustration process with a traditional publisher.

 You don’t have to pay traditional publishers anything.
 If they accept your book, they hire the illustrator, edit your book, print your book and pay you an advance and royalties.
-A great deal for you.
+This is a great deal for you.

 10. If you are self-publishing you WILL need an illustrator for your picture book.
 One-half of your picture book story is told visually.
 If you are self-publishing, you need the best professional illustrator you can afford.
 No matter how great your words are, the book will suffer from awkward or amateurish illustrations.
 Professional illustrators know how to pace your page turns, create memorable characters, put everything together in a professional manner and work with your printer to give you the best-finished book.
 You owe it to yourself and to your book if you are serious about your writing.